Medical Marijuana For Migraines Treatment – Research, Strains & Legality- October 18, 2019

 When you consume it, the cannabinoids bind to the cannabinoid receptors in the body, thus calming down the pain signals.
 Cannabinoids are also proven helpful in managing symptoms of anxiety, muscle spasms, and many other medical conditions.

-The endocannabinoid deficiency is a potential cause of migraine and other headache disorders.
-This results in increasing the levels of CBRP and other chemicals that lead to migraine.
+Endocannabinoid deficiency is a potential cause of migraine and other headache disorders.
+This results in increasing the levels of CBRP and other chemicals that lead to migraines.

 For migraine treatment, the endocannabinoid neurotransmitter system is targeted.
 Cannabis helps in activating cannabinoid receptors, thus reducing/preventing migraine pain.